Yuseong Hot Spring

-According to the Korean language information at the site, the Yusong Foot Spa opened October 5, 2007.
-The foot spa consists of a series of outdoor “wading pools” approximately 10 in deep.
+A footbath experience center is open to the public free of charge.
+The public Foot Bath Experience Center opened on October 5, 2007.
+The foot spa consists of a series of shallow outdoor wading pools approximately 10 in deep.
 The main pool has an irregular outline 60 ft long and averaging roughly 4 ft wide between edges finished with stones and benches allowing visitors and passersby to sit while dabbling their feet in the water.
 Parts of the bottom are lined with smooth rock and pebble to provide a foot massage to those strolling through the water.
 A gazebo covers one end of the wading pool.

-The spring water in Yeusong Hot Spring originate from between 215 and 450 meters deep, are soft and mildly alkaline (pH 7.5 to 8.5) with a high mineral concentration including silicate (SiO2), known for softening the skin.
+The spring water in Yuseong Hot Spring originate from between 215 and 450 meters deep, are soft and mildly alkaline (pH 7.5 to 8.5) with a high mineral concentration including silicate (SiO2), known for softening the skin.
 The water temperature is also relatively high, ranging from 41 degrees to 57 degrees Celsius.